Starting off the New Year Right with Healthy Coconut Cream Pie

 Hello, friends!
 Happy holidays!

 To ring in the new year on a healthy note, let’s make some pie.
 I asked y’all to request your favorite desserts to give me some inspiration for creating new recipes, and the response was overwhelming.
-It was foolhardy to think I could answer each of your emails during the school semester, so I’m giving you a heads up that your messages will be read during the couple of weeks before my last semester of undergraduate education.
+Coconut cream pie was one of the top requests!

 Thank you for keeping up with this blog, even through the dry spell of no recipes which has lasted for the greater part of this year.
 I have learned a lot and have experienced much personal growth in my nonfoodie life this year.
 Admittedly, my passion had waned for cooking and healthy eating during that time period.
 Seeing your comments come in day after day in spite of my absence has reminded me how wonderful you guys are.
 Seriously.
 Thank you for making these recipes, and for sharing your experiences with us all.
 I cannot keep up with the comments at this time (need to finish my college undergraduate career first), but I do read them all!
 I am so impressed with your alterations and suggestions for these recipes.
 It’s an honor that you take time to make my concoctions in this world of conveniently packaged insulin-spiking goodies.
 Honestly, I relied heavily on prepackaged junk food snacks during this past year.
 Am getting back to eating whole foods over this winter break, and am having so much more energy!